krzysiek6d/study/static_initialization_in_headers/Readme.md

 After running users_generator.py you can build binary with cmake and make.
 In this repo I committed generated files with X=2 but tests were run on X=200.

+Then you can modify map initializations and rebuild to see difference.

 ### Analysis
 Symbols diff on 2 binaries (definition in hpp vs in cpp) is there: https://www.diffchecker.com/wyHn7X2e